patrickfatrick/wonderland/README.md

 Uses webpack to compile/transpile javascript and JSX assets, with hot-reloading in dev.
 Code is linted with [StandardJS](http://standardjs.com).

-Uses the [fetch API](https://github.com/github/fetch) (polyfilled) to retrieve data and media assets from the server.
+Uses the [fetch API](https://github.com/github/fetch) (polyfilled) to retrieve data from the server.

-Styles are inline in the JSX (I would like to investigate better ways of doing this, but for the purposes of the demo it works okay).
-Not all styles are responsive.
-The navbar in particular is an issue at the moment but I may not get around to fixing it.
+Styles are created using [jss](https://github.com/cssinjs/jss) with the help of [classnames](https://github.com/JedWatson/classnames).
+Inline styles simply have too many shortcomings.